JokerEur/JokerEur/README.md

-<h2 align="left">Hi 👋!
-My name is Ivan and I'm a 21 y.o backend and microcontoroller engineer, from Moscow</h2>
+<h2 align="Center">Hi 👋!
+My name is Ivan and I'm a 21 y.o backend and microcontoroller engineer,from Moscow</h2>

 ###